When you live with overactive bladder (OAB), your overwhelming worry becomes, "Where is the nearest bathroom?"

 Percutaneous Tibial Nerve Stimulation

-If your overactive bladder hasn't improved with bladder retraining and medicines and you don't want to have surgery, percutaneous tibial nerve stimulation (PTNS) is an option.
+If your overactive bladder hasn't improved with lifestyle changes and medicines and you don't want to have surgery, percutaneous tibial nerve stimulation (PTNS) is an option.
 During this technique, the doctor inserts a fine-needle electrode into the nerve just above your ankle.
 A mild electrical impulse is passed along the needle to nerves of the spine that control bladder function.

 "It's a fairly simple procedure, done in the office," says Ross Rames, MD, associate professor of urology at the Medical University of South Carolina.
 Rames works with the university's Bladder and Pelvic Health Center.
 "Often, we'll see improvement within the first couple of weeks after the patient starts PTNS treatments."
 With PTNS, you'll need a series of 12 treatments, scheduled about a week apart.
 You may need more than one treatment to keep seeing results.